 March is a relatively rainy month by Athens standards.
 Average rainfall data suggests that it one in three days throughout March are rainy.
 Still, there are plenty of warm, sunny days when you can enjoy exploring what the Greek capital has to offer.

-And now, let's take a look at some of the things you can do in this wonderful city in March, to appreciate its long history, sights, and culture.
+Let's take a look at some of the things you can do in this wonderful city in March, to appreciate its long history, sights, and culture.

 Visit the archaeological sites and museums